20% off your first purchase with code: SHOP24

-27 Free Classroom Reward Ideas That Your Whole Class Will Love
+27 Free Classroom Reward Ideas Your Whole Class Will Love

 Every teacher wants a positive classroom environment.
-And it's easy when you've got a bunch of students who always do the right thing.
-But let's take a reality check.
-Good behavior doesn't always come naturally.
-Sometimes we have to provide an extra incentive for hard work and making good choices - especially with younger children.
+It’s easy when you have a bunch of students who always do the right thing.
+But let’s take a reality check.
+Good behavior doesn’t always come naturally.
+Sometimes we have to provide an extra incentive for hard work and good choices – especially with younger children.

-That's where whole class reward systems can really make a difference.
+That’s where whole class reward systems can really make a difference and why you should include one in your behavior management plan.

 If visions of an overflowing prize box full of expensive toys and treats comes to mind, never fear!
-There are better (and cheaper) ways to encourage positive behaviors in your classroom.
+There are better (and cheaper) classroom reward ideas that will encourage positive behaviors in your classroom.

 Free Classroom Reward Ideas

-Whatever the reason, there are times when whole-class rewards are in order.
+Whatever the reason, there are times when a whole-class reward is in order.
 Here are some fun and easy ways to recognize your entire class for a job well done:

 • Extra recess